 IP TAKE: While grants from the Open Philanthropy Project are sizable, those seeking grants will likely have a difficult time as this funder has a very specific selection process.

 PROFILE: The Open Philanthropy Project (OPP) is a joint venture between Good Ventures and Give Well.
 While OPP is not an organization in and of itself, it does recommend grants to the OPP fund, which is a DAF of the Silicon Valley Community Foundation.
-It is a bit confusing, but the OPP fund makes some pretty sizable grants out of its current portfolios and its science research priority is currently in the exploratory phases.
-OPP is definitely one funder to watch closely in this space.
+It is a bit confusing, but the OPP fund makes some pretty sizable grants through its current portfolios, and its science research priority is currently in the exploratory phases.

 OPP is currently considering funding life sciences research, including but not limited to Breakthrough Fundamental Science, improving policy and infrastructure, and what it refers to as neglected goals in scientific research.